ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 ```
 You should hear a very low tone, that plays for one(1) second and stops.

-Inside the `BrainPad.Buzzer.StartBuzzing(100)` method you’ll see that in the code we’ve added the value of 100.
+Inside the `BrainPad.Buzzer.StartBuzzing(100)` method you'll see that in the code we've added the value of 100.
 This is the frequency of the sound that will be played by the Buzzer.
 You can change this value to create a bunch of different sounds.
-Let’s try changing it.
+Let's try changing it.

 Copy and paste the following code into your `BrainPadSetUp()` between the curly braces `{}`.
-Press `F5` or `Start`
+Press `F5` on the Key board or `Start` on the Visual Studio toolbar.
 ```
 BrainPad.Buzzer.StartBuzzing(400);
 BrainPad.Wait.Seconds(1);